up-for-grabs/up-for-grabs.net/docs/setup.md

 ## JS Development

-If you are working with JS files, you should ensure you have a reent version of [NodeJS](https://nodejs.org) and [Yarn](https://yarnpkg.com/) installed.
+If you are working with JS files, you should ensure you have a recent version of [NodeJS](https://nodejs.org) and [Yarn](https://yarnpkg.com/) installed.
 There are helpful tools installed that require these to be available.